ouspg/CompSec/Lab2_Network/README.md

 **Noticing errors**

-Search field of the JuiceShop is vulnerable to SQL injection.
+Searchfield of the JuiceShop is vulnerable to SQL injection.
 Server is also set up in such a way that it will return an SQL error message if you cause one.
 Error is viewable from browsers developertools.
 Inject some SQL to the searchfield and cause an __SQL__ error.

 __Hint__ Try different SQL symbols like statement terminators, comments, quotation marks.
 Check the network tab for servers response